temporalio/money-transfer-project-template-go/README.md

 go run start/main.go
 ```

-Observe that Temporal Web reflects the workflow, but it is pending.
-This is because there is no Workflow or Activity Worker yet to process this work.
+Observe that Temporal Web reflects the workflow, but it is still in "Running" status.
+This is because there is no Workflow or Activity Worker yet listening to the `TRANSFER_MONEY_TASK_QUEUE` task queue to process this work.

 ### Step 3: Run the Worker